-#4: Bring (or don’t bring) spray paint: Believe it or not, spray painting the cars is encouraged… and your kids will probably want to try painting on their own, too.
-If you don’t bring paint, don’t panic – because we did not bring any and we were given a huge bag of 9 or 10 cans – everyone is eager to share, and will often hand you a can on your way in.
+#4: Bring (or don’t bring) spray paint: Believe it or not, spray painting the cars is encouraged.
+Your kids will probably want to try painting on their own, too.
+If you don’t bring paint, don’t panic.
+We did not bring any and we were given a huge bag of 9 or 10 cans.
+Everyone is eager to share, and will often hand you a can on your way in.

 Just remember though, it’s an open space, and that paint will blow in every direction so be prepared to smell or like paint or be painted yourself.

 #5: Pick up your trash: If you are bothered by trash, you probably need to put some blinders on when you visit.
-As neat of an attraction as it is, unfortunately many people do leave their trash there on site – litter from plastic bags to spray cans that are half empty or broken.
+As neat of an attraction as it is, many people do leave their trash there on site.
+Litter from plastic bags to spray cans that are half empty or broken.
 Try to pick up your trash or cans when you leave so you aren’t contributing to the litter in the area.

 There is a dumpster along the road that you can throw your trash into so you don’t have to drive away with spray paint.

-#6: Don’t wear your best clothes: You don’t want to dress in your worst either, but remember.. you are on a road trip so comfort is key.
+#6: Don’t wear your best clothes: You don’t want to dress in your worst either.

-The wind and dirt, combined with spray paint make for pretty stained and stinky clothes – and as much as you avoid it, there is no safe way to leave without getting at least some stains on your shirt or pants.
+The wind and dirt, combined with spray paint make for pretty stained and stinky clothes.
+As much as you avoid it, there is no safe way to leave without getting at least some stains on your shirt or pants.
 Try to avoid wearing your best clothes and dress a step down.
-You’ll thank me later.

 #7: Wear the proper shoes: I can’t believe I would have to say this, but shoes.
 Wear the proper shoes – it’s dirty, windy and can be muddy, and it’s a rather long walk.
 Wedge shoes, heels or even platforms — why do it?
-If you have kids, try to bring them regular shoes instead of flip flops, as that dirt will easily find a way to coat their feet and make a nasty, stinky mess later on.
+If you have kids, try to bring them regular shoes instead of flip flops.
+That dirt will easily find a way to coat their feet and make a nasty, stinky mess later on.